-P&O TV Commercial with Nickelodeon - Hair & Makeup
+P&O TV Commercial with Nickelodeon - Commercial Hair & Makeup Tips

 I absolutely loved working on this shoot.
 The young actress was presenting for a TV Commercial for the P&O Crew for a Day Competition with Nickelodeon.
 She had the most adorable personality, so outgoing and bubbly.
 I was given the opportunity to transform her beautiful braided hair into sleek, smooth locks.
 This was so much fun!